-It was late afternoon and the wind was still warm.
-I told Susie that nun chai was much nicer in cold weather.
-But isn’t it hot, like this, in India? she asked.
+It was late afternoon and the summer wind in Sydney was still very warm.
+“Nun chai is much nicer in cold weather,” I told Susie.

 “But isn’t it hot, like this, in India?” she asked.
 Nun chai is common only in Kashmir, but there are similar variations in other Himalayan regions like Tibet.
 In most of India nun chai is just as foreign as it is here in Sydney.
 Implicitly, Kashmir’s independent identity started to emerge through the nun chai.
 Susie seemed to get it.